-- Continued monitoring of routes and schedules so that any beneficial changes can be identified and implemented; - Alternative sources of funding for continued transit operations must be developed and instituted; - The marketing effort must be upgraded and increased to inform the public of transit availability and efficiency; - Additional equipment such as radios, lift equipped trolleys, lift equipped buses, lift equipped vans, etc., should be acquired; - Driver safety, CPR, first aid, and sensitivity courses should be maintained; - Transit services for the elderly and disabled should continue to be upgraded as necessary to insure both availability and accessibility in compliance with MART's ADA complementary paratransit plan; - Paratransit services provided by MART to social service agency clients should continue to be monitored for coordination of effort; - Brokerage programs with Department of Public Health, MassHealth, Department of Mental Health, MRC, MCB, Department of Developmental Services, and local schools should be monitored for greater coordination and continued use of private enterprises.
+- Continued monitoring of routes and schedules so that any beneficial changes can be identified and implemented; - Alternative sources of funding for continued transit operations must be developed and instituted; - The marketing effort must be upgraded and increased to inform the public of transit availability and efficiency; - Additional equipment such as radios, lift equipped trolleys, lift equipped buses, lift equipped vans, etc., should be acquired; - Driver safety, CPR, first aid, and sensitivity courses should be maintained; - Transit services for the elderly and disabled should continue to be upgraded as necessary to insure both availability and accessibility in compliance with MART's ADA complementary paratransit plan; - Paratransit services provided by MART to social service agency clients should continue to be monitored for coordination of effort; - Brokerage programs with Department of Public Health, MassHealth, Department of Mental Health, MRC, MCB, and Department of Developmental Services should be monitored for greater coordination and continued use of private enterprises. - MAP Purchases for Elderly and Disabled Services (Section 5310).